Skip to main content

 How CareBids supports children's home operators

 CareBids is not an operational management tool — it does not replace your care planning software or your daily logs system.
-What it does replace is the patchwork of registration consultants, Word document policy folders, and missed procurement opportunities that costs most children's home operators thousands of pounds a year.
+What it does replace is the patchwork of registration consultants, Word document policy folders, and missed procurement opportunities that can create duplicate work and unclear ownership.

 Statement of Purpose